Emergency Medical Services Programs

-Are you interested in a career as an EMT or firefighter?
+Are you interested in a career as an EMT, paramedic or firefighter?

 Let the Riverside County Workforce Development Center's team of experienced personnel guide you along the path to finding your new career.
 RivCo's Workforce Development Center can assist qualified Moreno Valley residents with tuition and other expenses such as uniforms and books.
 That's right, they'll sponsor you!

-Even though Riverside Community College District has lifted its COVID-19 vaccine mandate, EMS programs still require enrolled students to be fully vaccinated to complete clinical and field rotations.
-These rotations are required in order for you to complete the EMT or paramedic course.
-Please contact the program director, Mr. Fontaine, at (951) 571-6393 for further questions.
+EMS programs require enrolled students to be fully vaccinated against COVID-19 to complete clinical and field rotations.
+These rotations are required for completion of the EMT or paramedic program.
+Contact the program director, Mr. Fontaine, at (951) 571-6393 for further questions.